-It is extremely difficult to bridge the gap between actually doing the tai chi form and improving your meditative-mindful state.
+It is extremely difficult to bridge the gap between the meditative state of mindfulness and tai chi practice.
 On one hand, doing the form feels good and we definitely feel better afterwards.
-But how do we answer the questions from students, classmates, and ourselves such as:
+But how do we answer questions from students, classmates, and ourselves about how to quiet the mind such as:

-I will admit to you dear reader that I have historically been at a loss for providing a concise response that was satisfying.
+I will admit to you that I had historically been at a loss for providing a concise response that was satisfying.
 But I found a really solid answer.
-I was reading on Mindfulness and forgot I was reading on Mindfulness because I read this:
+I was researching the relationship between mindfulness and tai chi and forgot I was reading on mindfulness because I read this:

 To cultivate the healing power of mindfulness requires much more than mechanically following a recipe or a set of instructions.
 No real process of learning is like that.
 It is only when the mind is open and receptive that learning and seeing and change can occur.
 In practicing mindfulness you will have to bring your whole being to the process.
 You can’t just assume a meditative posture and hope that something will magically just happen, nor can you play a CD and think that the CD is going to “do something” for you. (p.
 19*).

 Doesn’t that sound like Tai Chi?

 The leading researcher on Mindfulness, Jon Kabat-Zinn, speaks of major pillars of mindfulness that can be addressed simultaneously or individually to lead to a greater mental state.
 Through Wiseman‘s work we know that physical movement can produce desired emotional states.
 I will use this essay to interpret 5 of Zinn’s Pillars of Mindfulness in terms of doing the tai chi form.
 Let’s watch Jon Kabat-Zinn in these short explanations and then apply them to tai chi.
 Let’s start with some background history.

 How did the Mindfulness Movement start?